Tristen Robins: Professional

 Robins was selected by the San Jose Sharks of the National Hockey League (NHL) in the second round, 56th overall, of the 2020 NHL entry draft.
 Robins was signed to a three-year, entry-level contract with the Sharks on January 2, 2021.
 He joined San Jose's American Hockey League (AHL) affiliate, the San Jose Barracuda, in February 2021 while awaiting the return of WHL during the pandemic.
 He appeared in two games for the Barracuda, going scoreless, before being returned to the WHL.
 He was assigned to the Barracuda for the 2022–23 season.
 Robins played in 64 games for the Barracuda, scoring 17 goals and 38 points, finishing fifth in team scoring.
 He was recalled by the Sharks on April 9, 2023 along with Nikolai Knyzhov and made his NHL debut on April 10, 2023 versus the Winnipeg Jets.
 He appeared in three games for the Sharks, going scoreless.

 He was assigned to the Barracuda for the 2023–24 season.
 After suffering an ankle injury in a preseason exhibition game, Robins missed 23 games, returning on December 23 against the Henderson Silver Knights.
 He appeared in 42 games with the Barracuda, recording 7 goals and 18 points.
 He attended the Sharks 2024 training camp, but failed to make the team and was assigned to the Barracuda for the 2024–25 season.
 He played in 41 games with the Barracuda, scoring seven goals and 18 points.

 Robins was traded to the Ottawa Senators alongside Fabian Zetterlund and a 2025 fourth-round pick in exchange for Zack Ostapchuk, Noah Gregor, and a second-round pick in 2025 on March 6, 2025.
 Robins was assigned to Ottawa's AHL affiliate, the Belleville Senators, and remained with them for the rest of the season, appearing in 15 games, scoring one goal and six points.

 Europe

 In September 2025, Robins signed a contract with Rytíři Kladno of the Czech Extraliga.
+He made 45 appearances with Kladno, scoring 18 goals and 35 points.
+Kladno made the playoffs for the first time in 13 years and Robins scored the game-winning goal in game one of the opening round series against HC Sparta Praha.
+Kladno was eliminated by Sparta in five games.
+Robins tallied the one goal in the series.